-The JMUK office was closed, my fellow directors jumped ship and the ‘community’ carries on regardless to the present day.
+The JMUK office was closed, my fellow directors soon jumped ship and the ‘community’ carried on regardless to the present day.
 Neither the leadership of the MKP in the UK or USA (the sponsoring organisations) or members of JMUK community spoke out or asked any questions.
-The depth of “group-think” I witnessed was as shocking to me as the wilful disregard of core policies and procedures, yet the organisation continued regardless.
+The depth of “group-think” I witnessed was as shocking to me as the wilful disregard of core policies and procedures.

 Instead of helping establish a healthy community and set it on its way to organic growth across the UK, providing education and information to the public on the specific and particular risks that men and young men face due to the loss of generative masculinity, and the devastating consequences to society uninitiated males create in every sphere, it became shockingly apparent to me how easily a tribe can become a cult.

-An initiation by the Mankind Project it seems is merely an initiation into the Mankind Project, and not into the deeper potentials of the masculine soul and Life itself.
+An initiation by the Mankind Project seems merely an initiation into the Mankind Project, and not into the deeper potentials of the masculine soul and Life itself.

 Elon Musk is right: being a social entrepreneur is like staring into an abyss whilst eating glass. the essential images awaiting in our soul, revealing to us in both sensation and story the unique desires, gifts and purpose that belong to us.
 The abyss of uncertainty and glass chewing complexity of the every day issues to just stay viable is profoundly stressful.